curry-packages/curry-repl/README.md

 * `curryc --numeric-version`: Shows the compiler version quits.
 * `curryc --base-version`: Shows the version of the base libraries implemented by the compiler and quits.

+Note that the universal Curry REPL provides the same options, but they are implemented by passing them to the compiler.

 These options can also be combined.
 In this case the information is shown in subsequent lines, as shown in this example